-At Family Law in Partnership we have a team of highly experienced counsellors, Jo Harrison, Ruth Smallacombe and Dominic Raeside, who have a wealth of expertise in helping couples cope with the emotional questions raised within their relationships.
+At Family Law in Partnership we have a team of highly experienced counsellors, Jo Harrison, Ruth Smallacombe and Dominic Raeside, who have a wealth of expertise in helping couples cope with the challenges and relationships.
 They specialise in the complexity of relationships and offer a place to reflect on your relationship in a confidential and stigma-free way.

 Our counsellors can work with you and your partner at any time and can cover any topic, including:

 - Counselling – pre marriage preparation sessions.
 Our counsellors can work with couples who want to invest in their relationship or prepare for making a greater commitment to each other, e.g. getting married or entering into a civil partnership.
 This work can be tailored to the couple’s wishes and needs.
 Some want a structured series akin to a “marriage preparation course” and some may want to use the time to air expectations and concerns.
 Differences and similarities can be thought about or couples may wish to use the time to think about how they want to behave with each other and what behaviour may or may not be acceptable.
 By working in this way, it helps to support the couple’s own problem-solving skills.